Carl Phillips

-Carl Phillips (born 1959) is an American writer and poet.
-He is a Professor of English at Washington University in St. Louis.
+Carl Phillips (born 23 July 1959) is an American writer and poet.
+He is a professor of English at Washington University in St. Louis.
+In 2023, he was awarded a Pulitzer Prize for Poetry for his Then the War: And Selected Poems, 2007-2020.

 Early life

 Phillips was born in Everett, Washington.
 He was born a child of a military family, moving year-by-year until finally settling in his high-school years on Cape Cod, Massachusetts.
 A graduate of Harvard University, the University of Massachusetts Amherst, and Boston University, Phillips taught high-school Latin for eight years.

 Works

 His first collection of poems, In the Blood, won the 1992 Samuel French Morse Poetry Prize, and his second book, Cortège, was nominated for a 1995 National Book Critics Circle Award.
-His Pastoral won the 2001 Lambda Literary Award for Best Poetry.
-Phillips' work has been published in the Yale Review, Atlantic Monthly, The New Yorker and the Paris Review.
-He was named a Witter Bynner Fellowshipin 1998 and in 2006, he was named the recipient of the Fellowship of the Academy of American Poets, given in memory of James Merrill.
+His Pastoral won the 2001 Lambda Literary Award for Poetry.
+Phillips' work has been published in The Yale Review, The Atlantic Monthly, The New Yorker and The Paris Review.
+He was named a Witter Bynner Fellowship in 1998 and in 2006, he was named the recipient of the Fellowship of the Academy of American Poets, given in memory of James Merrill.

 In 2002, Phillips received the Kingsley Tufts Poetry Award, for The Tether.
 In 2004, he published All It Takes.
 He won the Thom Gunn Award in 2005 for The Rest of Love.

 His poems, which include themes of spirituality, sexuality, mortality, and faith, are featured in American Alphabets: 25 Contemporary Poets (2006) and many other anthologies.

 In 2015, Phillips released his 13th collection of poems, Reconnaissance, which was nominated for an NAACP Image Award for Best Poetry and appeared on the Top Books list from Canada's The Globe and Mail.
 Phillips was also a featured poet in the "Picture and a Poem" series for T: The New York Times Style Magazine in December 2015.
 Reconnaissance won the Lambda Literary Award and the PEN Center USA Award.

+Philips latest book to be published, Then the War: And Selected Poems (2022), won the Pulitzer Prize in 2023.
+Then the War is described by his publisher as "luminous testimony to the power of self-reckoning and to Carl Phillips as an ever-changing, necessary voice in contemporary poetry".